On the Bloch-Kato conjecture for GSp(4): Cohomology with partial support

-which is the second definition of $R\Gamma_{cV}(\tb{U}, \cF)$.
-(In particular, this applies when one of $V$ and $W$ is empty, and we conclude that cohomology with compact support towards $\varnothing$, or towards all of $Z$, has the expected meaning.)
+\begin{remark} In particular, this applies when one of $V$ and $W$ is empty, and we conclude that cohomology with compact support towards $\varnothing$, or towards all of $Z$, has the expected meaning.
+We also see that if $Y$ is a smooth proper curve, and $V$ and $W$ disjoint sets of points, then we recover the notion of ``partial compact support'' considered in \cite{LSZ-asai}. \end{remark}

 \begin{proposition} We have exact triangles

 and

 \end{proposition}